Seafood crates banner

 Enviromental-indicators-and-population-no-logo_0

 Water is an absolute basic human necessity, and each person adds to the demand, meaning threats to fresh water are even more critical.
 An MIT study concluded that nearly five billion people will live in water-stressed regions by 2050.
 The United Nations has calculated that water shortages as a result of climate change could displace hundreds of millions of people by 2030.
 Regional variations in water availability are extreme but many of the world’s poorest regions, and those which have high population growth, are among those with the shortest supply.
 Developed countries also suffer from the effects of population pressure on water supply.
-The densely-populated south-east of England is ranked in the bottom 10% of global regions for ability to supply water to its inhabitants.
+The densely-populated south-east of England is ranked in the bottom 10% of global regions for the ability to supply water to its inhabitants.

 Natures-Unraveling-Ship-Dragging-Net